svrana/gretis/README.rst

 gretis
 ==========

-An asyncronous redis::Connection object using Greenlets and Tornado's event-loop.
+An asynchronous redis::Connection object using Greenlets and Tornado's event-loop.

 Installation